engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 A hard requirement for tests is to be hermetic, meaning not reliant on a specific environment or execution order to be successful.
 Tests set up, execute and tear down independently and in a confined manner.
 Tests provide accurate information regardless of the order in which they are run.

 Medium and large scoped tests provide the environment and infrastructure needed to execute expectedly.
-Using container tools such as Docker and Infrastructure as Code (IaC) workflows ensures consistent configuration across platforms and machines.
+Using container tools such as Docker and [Infrastructure as Code]() (IaC) workflows ensures consistent configuration across platforms and machines.
 Small scoped tests run without requiring a dedicated hermetic environment.
 Our testing suite performs as intended on every machine regardless of environmental configurations.
 As developers we are able to replicate failing tests on the CICD runners on our machines.

 ## Testing over time

 The most important property of our testing suite is our developers trust in the process.
-The superlative is earned and we make the former statement our absolute priority.
-Tests are added when bugs are reported.
-Tests are removed when they become brittle, flaky, redundant or even just inconvenient.
-Tests are moved to be executed at a different time than they are at the moment.
+The rare superlative is warranted and we elevate the former statement to our absolute priority.
+We add tests, when bugs are reported.
+We remove tests, when they become brittle, flaky, redundant or even just inconvenient.
+We move tests to be executed at a different times, when the current setup proves inefficient or ineffective.
 The following statements are red flags to be addressed:

 **"All tests passed, except for Test A. That one fails about 60% of the time though, so I'm ignoring it."**

 Brittle tests normalize the tendency of ignoring failed tests.
-If that mindset is introduced, our product testing becomes an expensive waste of time instead of a useful tool of shifting left.
+Introducing that mindset turns our product testing into an expensive waste of time instead of a useful tool of shifting left.

 **"That test takes about twenty minutes, just merge the code now.
 We don't have time for this!"**

-Consider removing the test if it doesn't provide the appropriate value.
+We remove the test should it not provide the appropriate value.
 Twenty minutes is a long time to occupy machines that may be better suited for other jobs.
-If the test is necessary consider shifting it right, e.g. from pre-merge to post-merge.
+If the test is necessary, we consider shifting it right, e.g. from pre-merge to post-merge.

 <!-- vale proselint.Cliches = NO -->
 <!-- vale write-good.Cliches = NO -->